leksah/leksah/Readme.md

     XDG_DATA_DIRS=/opt/local/share ./leksah.sh

 ##### Other OS
-Run

     ./leksah.sh

 ** NOTE : Building Leksah with stack is currently not working.
-If anyone has managed to acomplish this please provide us with the neccessary steps. **
+If anyone has managed to accomplish this, please provide us with the necessary steps. **